 Purpose and Policy

-The purpose of the campus parking policy is to establish and enforce regulations for the safety and welfare of students, employees, and visitors traveling on or parking on of Mount Mercy University property.
+The purpose of the campus parking policy is to establish and enforce regulations for the safety and welfare of students, employees, and visitors traveling to or parking on of Mount Mercy University property.

 Designated Parking Areas

 Vehicles shall only be parked in those areas designated for the assigned permit, as listed in the following paragraphs.
-Parking is prohibited on all sidewalks, driveways, and fire lanes (campus roadways not specifically marked for parking are considered fire lanes); on any grass area; on lines; areas marked with a yellow “X;” the Sacred Heart Convent parking area and Hazel Drive (prohibited by the City of Cedar Rapids).
+Parking is prohibited on all sidewalks, driveways, and fire lanes (campus roadways not specifically marked for parking are considered fire lanes); on any grass area; on parking stall lines; areas marked with a yellow “X;” the Sacred Heart Convent parking area.
+Hazel Drive has been opened up for parking by the City of Cedar Rapids.

 Please note, there are spaces marked for compact vehicles only.
 Regardless of manufacturer’s terminology, only a vehicle whose bumper is within the yellow line at the back of the space may park there.